That point to a REVIVAL and THE DAY OF THE LORD

 Nearly a year later the second blessed encounter happened.
 My wife and I attended an evening Easter service (in support of the Word) in the chapel of the church where we had previously been members.
 Again, the service was conducted by lay preacher Ian R:

 During a prayer given by Ian, as my head was bent in prayer I realised that there was a vision in front of me.
-It was a translucent 'from above' view of twigs, stones, and much in the way of dried / dead gum leaves, such as would be seen accumulating in the bush or forest.
+It was a translucent view 'from above' of ground covered in twigs, stones, and dried gum leaves, such as would be seen accumulating in the bush or forest.
 It was a dry pale brown vista.

 Between me and the ground, quite some distance away from me, and well above the ground, was a small black spider.
 It was slowly traversing across the view on a single dark strand of cobweb.
 The spider seemed especially tiny against the background.
 I tried closing and opening my eyes, but the vision remained.